Hixie/isd/servers/src/systems-server/techtree/README.md

 ## Lengths

-Lengths are numbers followed by "m", "cm", or "mm" to specify the unit.
+Lengths are numbers followed by "AU", "km", "m", "cm", or "mm" to specify the unit.

 # Topics